 - Showing signs of sleep disruption, waking up during the night or early in the morning with asthma symptoms

-If your child is experiencing mild to moderate asthma symptoms commence Asthma First Aid and follow your Asthma Action Plan.
-If you are unsure, seek medical attention, that same day with your regular doctor or your local emergency department (hospital).
+If a child is experiencing mild to moderate asthma symptoms commence Asthma First Aid and follow your the child’s Asthma Action Plan.
+If you are unsure, seek medical attention, that same day with your child’s regular doctor or your local emergency department (hospital).

 Asthma support for parents and carers

 Asthma Assist is a free asthma information service that aims to support you and your family in better managing asthma.

 Helping more than 32,000 people across Australia, this service offers upon sign up:

 - An Asthma Toolkit including helpful brochures, Asthma Action Plans, educational videos, plus more!